 When you are on your iPhone, the safari browser defaults to no pop-ups.

-Supporting documentation needs to be included with any expense submitted for reimbursement.
-Examples of supporting documentation include, but are not limited to:
+Further examples of supporting documentation include, but are not limited to:

 All supporting documentation, including photocopies, must be legible and include the patient's name, date and type of service, and the dollar amount.